What Is Lichen Planus?

 Based on our significant experience, we strongly recommend homeopathy for the treatment of Lichen Planus.

 Incidence- Lichen planus affects 1.9% of the world population.
 In India, about 0.5% to 2.6% of population is affected.
 This skin disease affects males and females equally.
-However, statistically, it has been seen that there is more of female predisposition as far as oral lichen planus is concerned.
+However, statistically, it has been seen that there is more female predisposition as far as oral lichen planus is concerned.

 What Happens In Lichen Planus?

 Lichen planus is a T-cell (a cell responsible to give an immune response) mediated autoimmune disease.
-The disease evolves by receiving an immune response from an antigen (a foreign body which induces an immune response).
+The disease evolves by receiving an immune response from an antigen (a foreign body that induces an immune response).
 This triggers inflammatory processes in various parts of the body which leads to the multiplication of the skin cells (keratinocytes and melanocytes).
 The multiplication of keratinocytes gives rise to the features of lichen planus of the skin or oral lichen planus.
-And, the multiplication of melanocytes (cells responsible to give color to the skin) results into lichen planus pigmentosa.
+And, the multiplication of melanocytes (cells responsible to give color to the skin) results in lichen planus pigmentosa.